MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 Before you run, you should also factor these other considerations:

 - The first run after enabling this feature is always a full scan and optimization of the entire volume.
 If the `FullRun` parameter is specified, the optimization covers the entire volume rather than new or unoptimized data.
+Don't use the `FullRun` parameter when the `Type` is `DedupandCompress` or `Compress`.
 - If you don't specify a compression format, the default algorithm is LZ4.
 You can change the algorithm from one run to another as needed.
 - You can specify more parameters for more complex use cases.
 The cmdlet used in this section is for the simplest use case.
 - The Full Run, Excluded folder, Excluded file extensions, and Minimum last modified time hours filters apply only when running deduplication, and don't apply when running compression.